bjsmith/academicwebsite/content/project/honor-values-project.md

 title = "Distinguishing honor, face, and dignity culture"

 # Project summary to display on homepage.
 summary = "with colleagues Peter Wang and Crystal Wang.
 We are examining the differences between Honor, Face, and Dignity culture.
-Leung & Cohen ([http://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=2282&context=soss_research](2011)) characterized these cultures in detail.
+Leung & Cohen([2011](http://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=2282&context=soss_research)) characterized these cultures in detail.
 We believe that systematic individual differences in personality can distinguish honor and face cultures, which, though distinct, have historically been difficult to characterize separately."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "headers/honor-culture.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["culture", "honor culture"]`
-tags = ["culture", "honor culture", "cross-cultural research"]
+tags = ["culture", "honor culture", "personality","morality", "cross-cultural research"]

 # Optional external URL for project (replaces project detail page).
 #external_link = "http://example.org"